operatorequals/eventhive/README.md

 `eventhive` is a Python package that enables Python code to communicate using Publisher/Subscriber model uniformly, be it in the same process or in different hosts!

-Supports external PubSub backends (like Redis), Service Discovery (using [python-zeroconf](https://github.com/python-zeroconf/python-zeroconf/)) and Secure Message Signing.
+Supports external PubSub backends (like Redis), Service Discovery (using [python-zeroconf](https://github.com/python-zeroconf/python-zeroconf/)) and application level Message Signing and Encryption (using [Python Native AES](https://github.com/boppreh/aes)).

 ## What does it do?